tzuhsien-kao/genio-tools/docs/index.rst

 Tools
 *****

-This section will describe the usage of every AIoT tool.
+This section will describe the usage of every Genio tool.

 aiot-board
 ==========